gsinclair/lbt/DEVELOPMENT.md

     - Defaults set up in the command code: `o.QQ = { vspace = '6pt', color = 'blue'}`.
  * Implementation of *lbt environments* using a syntax like `+COLUMNS 2` and `-COLUMNS`.
 Unfortunately this clashes with `+BODY` and that can't be overlooked.
 An alternative might be `[+COLUMNS 2]` and `[-COLUMNS]`.
 Or maybe reverse it, so that lbt documents have `[@META]` and `[+BODY]` and that means we can use `+COLUMNS 2` and `-COLUMNS` as originally hoped.
 I think I like that idea.
 A lot of documents will have to be updated, but that's OK.
      - I am implementing the [@META] and [+BODY] idea now (June 2024).

+### Progress towards lpeg parsing

+(June 2024) It is going great.
+The lpeg-parsing branch is making great progress.
+It is working well, with just the following improvements planned:
+ * Allow quoted values in dictionaries so that commas can be included if necessary.
+ * Tidy up some of the code by using grammars instead of lots of local variables.

+Flexible linebreaks is implemented.

+lbt environments have not been implemented.
+Picking them up in parsing is fine, but they need to be implemented in lbt.fn.

+### Progress towards opargs and kwargs

+The parser picks them up, and now I need to write the code that acts on them.